michal-borek/freshdesk-php-sdk/README.md

 ## Contributing

-Nearly all api calls are available except for the `Solutions` and `Surveys`, which Freshdesk has not yet implemented...
+Nearly all api calls are available except for the `Surveys`, which Freshdesk has not yet implemented...

 ## Author